 Stripe is known for its clean and easy-to-use interface.
 Stripe is more easily “brandable” than Paypal, so if you’d prefer to have your branding more customized, this is the freelance software for you.

-It’s just one of those things….
-Nobody enjoys filing taxes (or if they insist they do… they’re joking, right?!), but one way or another, it just has to get done.
+Taxes are just one of those things.
+Nobody enjoys filing taxes (or if they insist they do… they’re joking, right?!), but one way or another, it has to get done.

 Here are a few tools that can really take a lot of stress off your shoulders during tax season.

 This is the big one: The name everyone’s probably heard.

 TurboTax is a well-established and trusted name in the tax software industry, and for good reason.
 The software has built up a great reputation for being incredibly easy to use, while sacrificing none of its functionality and thoroughness.

 This excellence, though, does come at a price.
 TurboTax is pretty much the most expensive software of its kind that you can get.
 So if it’s worth it to you to have super-simple navigation through your complicated tax situation, just be prepared to pay a little extra.

 When filing a tax return, it can be very easy to miss small details or make a careless oversight.
 H&R Block software does its very best to help you prevent this from happening as you file.

 Many people will say that H&R Block is the most user-friendly tax software option available today, and they’re probably not wrong.
 The software almost makes you feel as though you have a real, live person there with you, walking you through the process as it asks thorough, but friendly-sounding questions.

 If you want to have the smoothest, least stressful tax-filing experience, there’s a good chance H&R Block is the software for you.